hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ##### 5.3.5 Conflict Serializable
-> **Conflict Serializable Schedules**: Two schedules are conflict equivalent if they involve the same actions of the same transactions and every pair of conflicting actions is ordered the same way.
+> **Conflict Serializable Schedules**: Two schedules are conflict equivalent if they involve the same actions of the same txns and every pair of conflicting actions is ordered the same way.

-> **Conflict Serializable**: Schedule **S** is conflict serializable if you are able to transform **S** into a serial schedule by **swapping consecutive non-conflicting operations of different transactions**.
+> **Conflict Serializable**: Schedule **S** is conflict serializable if you are able to transform **S** into a serial schedule by **swapping consecutive non-conflicting operations of different txns**.

 [Example refer to slides](https://15445.courses.cs.cmu.edu/fall2019/slides/16-concurrencycontrol.pdf).